zeebonk/BooleanTextMatch/README.md

-BooleanTextSearch
+BooleanTextMatch
 =================

-A .NET library for text searching/matching using a SQL like syntax with boolean operators.
+A .NET library for text matching using a SQL like syntax with boolean operators.

 Examples